 Money Habitudes Storms the Dorms for Financial Readiness

-Situation: A financial education class to reach young airmen on their own turf, in the dorms.
+A financial education class to reach young airmen on their turf, in the dorms.
 The workshops in the barracks would eliminate much of the embarrassment and discomfort that airmen perceived around going to the AFRC.
-The workshop in the barracks would also reach young airmen who could use some proactive financial guidance, but who had not gotten to the point of financial crisis.
+The workshop in the barracks would also reach young airmen who could benefit from proactive financial guidance but had not reached the point of financial crisis.

 Why:

-- Outreach was needed that did not have the stigma of “being in trouble” and “being sent to the principal’s office” because of financial mismanagement.
+• The team needed outreach without the stigma of “being in trouble” and “being sent to the principal’s office” due to financial mismanagement.

-- It’s a tough sell to convince skeptical airmen that they should sit through a boring PowerPoint slideshow in their free time so a fun, engaging activity was needed.
+• Convincing skeptical airmen to sit through a boring PowerPoint slideshow in their free time was a tough sell, so they required a fun, engaging activity.

 How:

-- The class was well publicized and first sergeants who are responsible for the junior airmen were enlisted to help spread the word.
+• The team well publicized the class, and enlisted first sergeants, responsible for the junior airmen, to help spread the word.

-- The one-hour class starts with a five-minute introduction on the role of Airmen and Family Readiness.
+• The one-hour class starts with a five-minute introduction to the role of Airmen and Family Readiness.

 Outcomes:

-- Using the Money Habitudes, Brown found that she could make the class, its content and outcomes personal and relevant to each participant by helping them see their own patterns of how, why, where and when they were more likely to spend, save, give away and invest their money.
+• Using the Money Habitudes, Brown found that she could make the class, its content, and its outcomes personal and relevant to each participant by helping them see their patterns of how, why, where, and when they were more likely to spend, save, give away and invest their money.

-- This positive experience provided the opportunity for Brown to link the learnings and needs to getting more formal help at the AFRC and some individuals made appointments on the spot to get help with budgeting and other money issues.
+• This positive experience provided the opportunity for Brown to link the learnings and needs to get more formal help at the AFRC and some individuals made appointments on the spot to get help with budgeting and other money issues.

 Observations and Comments: